Makis Chavos

 Makis Chavos (Μάκης Χάβος; born 5 September 1969) is a Greek professional football manager and former player.

 Chavos is best remembered for his four-and-a-half-year spell with PAOK.
 During the later stages of his career, he played with several clubs in the lower divisions.

 As a manager, he has coached several clubs in Greece and Cyprus.

 Playing career

 Club

 After playing as an amateur for Achilleas Triandria, Chavos transferred to Olympiacos in 1987.
 After making three appearances for the Reds during the first half of the 1987–88 season, he moved on loan to Apollon Kalamarias for the remainder of the season.
-He then transferred to A.O Trikala and enjoyed a fairly successful season, appearing in 28 games and scoring 2 goals.
+He then transferred to Trikala and enjoyed a fairly successful season, appearing in 28 games and scoring 2 goals.
 He then transferred to Panserraikos for the next 3 years, appearing in a total of 82 games and scoring 8 goals.
 This earned him a move to PAOK in 1992 where he spent the next four and a half seasons with the Thessaloniki-based club.
 Whilst playing for PAOK, he received his one and only cap with the Greece national team, appearing in a friendly against Cyprus on 2 September 1992.